metrorailings/OwlBlog/content/posts/week-12-insights.md

 Spags and his blitzes are absolutely frustrating Brady.
 Two of those blitzes literally led to Brady throwing picks.

 In the second half, Jason Pierre-Paul is standing out more than before.
+William Gholston is also showing up more, especially on stunts.

 ***